The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 Things to Know In Advance

 TIP #1: Arrive early.
-Don’t risk arriving late because of traffic!
+Don’t risk getting there late because of traffic!

 TIP #2: Consider joining the pre-show talk before the main performance begins, especially if you are new to opera or not familiar with the particular production.
 The background information is very interesting and can be helpful in understanding the story.